robertkarol/didactic/Expressions Evaluation - Indirect Recursion/readme.md

 This can't be classified as recursion based on the definition we knew.
 So, we'll extend the previous definition and state that what we called recursion it's actually, *direct recursion* (because func1 directly calles itself).
 Let's continue with this "weird" code.
 We see that there is a "ping-pong" game between them, ecah passing the control to each other.
 This is called *indirect rescursion*.
 That's because `func1` passes the control to `func2`, which passes it back to `func1`.
 So, here we have a recursion, but with the help of an intermediate.

-## Algorithm for evaluating and expression using indirect recursion
+## Algorithm for evaluating an expression using indirect recursion
 First things first, we must keep in mind that arithmetic expressions are __not the only expressions that can be evaluated with this technique__.
 So, I'll state a general algorithm that can be used as a start template for any problem of this kind, with examples for the arithmetic ones.
 A trivial assumption will be made: operators have an arity of at least 1.

 A general algorithm would be: